suzanne-lee/shecodes-plus/README.md

 # Project Requirements
 * Display current date and time (of the user)
 * Display location (Montreal, Canada by default)
-* Allow user's to display a specific city's weather information, by:
+* Allow users to display a specific city's weather information, via:
-  1. Entering the name of any city OR
+  1. Search engine (user can search for any city) OR
-  2. Use the user's current location
+  2. The user's current location
 * Display the current temperature, weather description (i.e. Sunny, Clouds, Clear, etc.), wind speed
 * Display icons to match the weather